NATO prepares for a scenario in which Russia uses chemical, biological or nuclear weapons in Ukraine; G7 extends sanctions | Ukraine and Russia

 Biden said he thinks Russia should be kicked out of the G20, the group of 20 largest economies in the world.
 According to the American, this was the subject of conversation with other leaders in Brussels.

-The US president even said that if countries like Indonesia or others do not agree to Russia’s expulsion, Ukraine should have access to the G20 meetings.
+The US president even said that if countries like Indonesia or others do not agree with Russia’s expulsion, Ukraine should have access to the G20 meetings.

 Biden attended both meetings, the G7 and NATO.